mikeal/multiblock/README.md

     verified.
   * This CID MUST use `lmh`.

-Unlike `dch` described below, the root is advisory.
+Unlike `dch` described below, the root is advisory and will not be verified as being part of the Block Set.

 These properties and only these properties may appear such that there is a deterministic encoding of the root and CID Set.